Skip to main content

 Basic Auction

-In this section, we will analyze a simple auction contract, which allows users to place bids and track the highest bidder.
+In this section, we will analyze a simple auction contract, which allows users to place bids, track the highest bidder and claim tokens at the end of the auction.
 After, we will cover how to test the contract, as well as how to deploy it on testnet.

 Documentation